tiltedphoques/gitbook-wiki/guides/server-guide/windows-setup/zerotier-setup/connecting-to-your-server.md

 ## Using the Skyrim Together Reborn UI (STRUI)

-1. Now to connect to your friends Skyrim Together Reborn server.
+Now to connect to your friends Skyrim Together Reborn server.

-2. To access the Skyrim Together Reborn UI, press `F2` or `Right-CTRL`.
+1. To access the Skyrim Together Reborn UI, press `F2` or `Right-CTRL`.
 From now on, the guide will refer to it as the `STRUI`.
-3. Open up the `STRUI` by pressing either `F2` or `Right-CTRL`.
+2. Open up the `STRUI` by pressing either `F2` or `Right-CTRL`.
+	- If `STRUI` does not open, please see [this page](../../../troubleshooting/the-strui-doesnt-appear-when-i-press-right-ctrl-or-f2.md) for help.
-4. Press the `Connect` button to start connecting to a server
+3. Press the `Connect` button to start connecting to a server

 ![](https://i.imgur.com/EYwwO6P.png)

 ## Connecting to a server

+**Please make sure you have finished the Helgen intro sequence / tutorial before following these steps.**

-1. When you press connect, you will need to enter your server's connection information.
+1. Before you press `Connect`, you will need to enter your server's connection information.
 2. There will be an `Address` field and a `Password` field.
-3. In the `Address` field, you should put your server's public IPv4 address in there
+3. In the `Address` field, you should put your server's managed IPv4 address.
-4. If you're just hosting it locally, that ip address will be `127.0.0.1`
+   - If you're the one hosting it on your PC, you will enter the IP address `127.0.0.1`.
-5. If you're hosting a server for other players, you can find your public IPv4 address by using a website like [this](https://icanhazip.com/) or [this](https://ipinfo.io/) or [this](https://www.whatismyip.com/).
+   - If you're a friend of the host, trying to connect to their ZeroTier hosted server, you will need to enter [the managed IP address](./authorizing-users-in-zerotier-network.md#what-ip-address-should-i-send-to-my-friend).
-6. Press `Connect` to connect to your server, and there should be a visual and an audial confirmation that you're connected.
+4. Press `Connect` to connect to the server; there should be a visual and an audial confirmation that you're connected.

-7\.
-It should say `Succesfully connected to a server` in the little chat window
+5. It should say `Succesfully connected to a server` in the little chat window.

-8\.
-Now you should be connected and ready to play Skyrim Together Reborn with your friends :thumbsup:
+6. Now you should be connected and ready to play Skyrim Together Reborn with your friends. :thumbsup:

 ![Visit the Server setup section of this wiki to learn how to host a server!](https://i.imgur.com/X6INNOZ.gif)